cameronangliss/showdown-environment/README.md

 This is a python client-side API for interacting with the [Pokemon Showdown](https://pokemonshowdown.com) website.
 Those who are interested in trying to make a bot or conduct research in AI techniques applied to the game of Pokemon will find this repository particularly helpful.
 Please feel free to use/modify the code for your specific needs.

+**Disclaimer: Functionality has only been tested in Ubuntu 20.04.

 ## Running example code

 1. Clone the repo.